rtlabs-com/p-net/doc/network_topology_detection.rst

 Found DCP-enabled hosts will be probed using EPM lookup and SNMP queries.

 Proneta will show details about modules in found devices, if it has access to the corresponding GSDML file.
-Use the page "Settings" and the tab "GSDML Manager" to load GSDML files.
+Use the page :guilabel:`Settings` and the tab :guilabel:`GSDML Manager` to load GSDML files.

 Full SNMP readout example